afbat/afbat.github.io/index.md

 ### News and Updates

-- **May 2023** AEJMC acceptance came on the break day before my 4th and final Comprehensive Exam question.
-Heading to ICA -- excited to see folks there
+- **May 2023** | AEJMC acceptance came on the break day before my 4th and final Comprehensive Exam question.
+Heading to ICA next week -- excited to see folks there
-- **April 2023** accepted to University of Michigan's Digital IDEAS Summer Institute with a scholarship
+- **April 2023** | accepted to University of Michigan's Digital IDEAS Summer Institute with a scholarship
-- **March 2023** abstract for ICA PolComm Grad Student Pre-Conference accepted -- guess I'm going to Toronto early.
+- **March 2023** | abstract for ICA PolComm Grad Student Pre-Conference accepted -- guess I'm going to Toronto early.
-- **January 2023** ICA acceptance -- See you in Toronto!
+- **January 2023** | ICA acceptance -- See you in Toronto!